Nothing-avil/DBMS/README.md

-# SQL Learning Repository
+# SQL-Oracle

-Welcome to the SQL Learning Repository!
+Welcome to the SQL-Oracle Repository!
 This repository is designed to help users of all levels, from complete beginners to advanced SQL practitioners, learn and master SQL (Structured Query Language).
 Whether you're just getting started or looking to refine your skills, you'll find a wealth of resources here to guide you on your journey.

 ## Table of Contents